Waziup/learning-center-content/content/en/courses/10.DesignThinking/1.Intro/_index.md

 Why is Design Thinking Important?
 ---------------------------------
-Simply put, when design thinkinng principles are not utilised there is high chance any of the following could occur:
+Simply put, when design thinkinng principles are not utilised, there is high chance any of the following could occur:
 - Failure to address real user problems leading to poor user adoption.
 - Missed opportunities for innovation.
 - Inefficient resource use.